-The HV9921/22/23 is a low-cost off-line buck converter IC specifically designed for driving multi-LED strings.
+The HV9921/22 is a low-cost off-line buck converter IC specifically designed for driving multi-LED strings.
 It can be operated from either universal AC line range of 85 to 264VAC, or 20 to 400VDC, and drives up to tens of high brightness LEDs.
-All LEDs can be run in series, and the HV9921/22/23 regulates at constant current, yielding uniform illumination.
-The HV9921/22/23 is compatible with triac dimmers.
-The output current is internally fixed at 20mA for HV9921, 50mA for HV9922, and 30mA for HV9923.
-These parts are available in space saving TO-92 and SOT-89 packages.
+All LEDs can be run in series, and the HV9921/22 regulates at constant current, yielding uniform illumination.
+The HV9921/22 is compatible with triac dimmers.
+The output current is internally fixed at 20mA for HV9921 and 50mA for HV9922.
+Both parts are available in space saving TO-92 and SOT-89 packages.